First Realistic Off-Vehicle Testing of Transmission Components

 View more Control information.

 What its developer believes is a breakthrough in providing realistic Laboratory testing of automatic transmission components such as torque converter clutches has been delivered to a major automotive manufacturer.
 Testing automatic transmission components is challenging because it is difficult and costly to devise a method for instrumenting critical components such as torque converters in an operating transmission.
 On-vehicle testing can determine the life of the components after the transmission is taken apart, but provides little or no information on critical operating parameters such as the torques, hydraulic pressures and temperatures that they see.
-The new test rig with controls developed by FCS COM, Inc. [now Moog FCS], Ann Arbor, Michigan, uses two dynamometers, one to drive the component under test and the other simulating the real world load conditions.
+The new test rig with controls developed by FCS COM, Inc. [later Moog FCS], Ann Arbor, Michigan, uses two dynamometers, one to drive the component under test and the other simulating the real world load conditions.
 The test specimen is instrumented with strain gauges and thermocouples which when connected to a telemetry collar provide real-time information from the rotating part.
 The result is that, for the first time, engineers can control the slip in torque converter clutches, evaluate different component designs and immediately see how their performance varies.
 A key factor in making this system affordable is its use of a unique data acquisition processor, from Microstar Laboratories, Bellevue, Washington, that runs mission critical real-time operations independent from the non-real-time graphical user interface.
 This approach increases reliability and, with FCS COM's Finite State Machine (FSM) software, saves the $20,000 to $30,000 that would otherwise be required for a programmable logic controller (PLC) system to provide safety monitoring and machine control.

 Two-Dynamometer System Slip-Tests Transmission Components